gHashTag/plane-999/deploy/1-click/README.md

 <ins>Advanced Operations</ins>:

-1. Configure Plane using `plane-app --configure`.
+1. Configure DAO 999 NFT using `plane-app --configure`.
 This will give you options to modify

    - NGINX Port (default 80)
    - Domain Name (default is the local server public IP address)